Muniriy/stc/README.md

 # stc

-This project contains modules for STC Java course.
+This project contains modules for STC26 Java course.
 Each module represents exact lesson